 The LTC Faults tab, as illustrated in Figure 5-8, allows the user to enable LTC traps and monitor the trap status.
 To enable a particular trap, simply click the box located beside each trap so that a check-mark appears.
-When a check-mark is present, the trap is enabled.
+When a check-mark is present, the SNMP trap is enabled.
 When a check-mark is not present, the trap is disabled.

-The LTC Fault Status section defines whether a trap is present or missing.
-If the box is green, then the corresponding trap is present.
-If the box is red, then the corresponding trap is missing.
+The LTC Fault Status section displays whether a fault is active or not.
+If the box is green, then the corresponding fault is not active.
+If the box is red, then the corresponding fault is active.

-192.168.192.215, 5601ACO2: Configuration rk ⊠i ⊠
+192.168.192.215, 5601ACO2: Configuration r, Q. 🕅

-Refresh 🧶 🧶 1.0 Apply 🂵 🖉
+Refresh 🧶 🧶 1.0 Apply 🎼 💯

 MSC GPO Faults \ Faults \

-General Control \langle General Status \langle Voting Control $ angle$ GPO Status \langle A nalog Faults $igli >$ 3G HD SDI TG Faults $igli >$ AES DARS Faults $igli >$ LTC Faults $igli >$
+General Control (General Status (Voting Control (GPO Status (Ar nalog Faults $igli >$ 3G HD SDI TG Faults $igli >$ AES DARS Faults $igli >$ LTC Faults $igli >$

 LTC Trap Enable LTC Fault Status

 LTC Loss Bank A Ch 1 LTC Loss Bank A Ch 1

 LTC Loss Bank A Ch 2 LTC Loss Bank A Ch 2

 LTC Loss Bank B Ch 1 LTC Loss Bank B Ch 1

 LTC Loss Bank B Ch 2 LTC Loss Bank B Ch 2